 This page is intended to relate the COVID-19 Alert Level guidance specifically to the delivery of first aid training to provide the sector with common understanding of requirements.
-It covers expectations of actions at Alert Level 3 and Alert Level 2 as at 24 April 2020.
+It covers expectations of actions at Alert Level 3 and Alert Level 2 as of August 2020.

-It has been put together by The Skills Organisation in partnership with the New Zealand Resuscitation Council, with input from the Association of Emergency Care Training Providers.
+It has been put together by The Skills Organisation in partnership with the New Zealand Resuscitation Council.

 What the different alert levels mean for you

 Click on the + icon to see the full information.

 Guidance for all Levels

 Ministry of Education Guiding Principles for Tertiary Providers

 Guidance for First Aid Providers Alert Level 3